c3lang/c3c/README.md

 The current version of the compiler is alpha release 0.4.

-Design work on C3 complete aside from fleshing out details, such as inline asm.
+Design work on C3 is complete aside from fleshing out details, such as inline asm.
 As the standard library work progresses, changes and improvements to the language will happen continuously.
 Follow the issues [here](https://github.com/c3lang/c3c/issues).